 All About Monitor Lizards

-If you are curious about caring, grooming, or feeding you lizard, we have everything you ever wanted to know, and all your questions answered below.
-Read on to learn more about these quiet creatures including monitor lizard facts.
+If you are curious about caring for, grooming, or feeding your lizard, we have everything you ever wanted to know and all your questions answered below.
+Read on to learn more about these quiet creatures, including facts about monitor lizards.

 Physical Traits

-There are at least 50 known species of monitor lizards, with new ones being discovered all the time.
+There are at least 50 known species of monitor lizards, and new ones are being discovered constantly.
 Some have been known to be as small as 8 inches, but most (such as the Nile monitor lizard that has become popular in Florida) can be quite large.

 Monitor lizards differ from most other known species of lizards in that they have a high metabolism.
 This means they must be fed more often than other lizards.
-In fact, while they are referred to as “lizards,” monitors are thought to be most closely related to snakes.
+While they are called “lizards,” monitors are thought to be most closely related to snakes.
 They are considered rather intelligent and have even shown the ability to count as high as 6.

 Why Does It Move?